AfnaanUddin/Projects/README.md

 The goal of this repository is to demonstrate:

-* Real-world SOC and security operations workflows
+- Real-world SOC and security operations workflows
-* Enterprise endpoint security and identity management experience
+- Enterprise endpoint security and identity management experience
+- Detection engineering and threat investigation capabilities
+- SIEM and EDR-based investigation skills
-* Practical exposure to large-scale security deployments
+- Practical exposure to large-scale security deployments
-* SIEM and EDR-based investigation skills
-* Ability to document and communicate technical security work clearly
+- Ability to document and communicate technical security work clearly

 ---